-The area of modern urban development comprised of numerous artificial islands will include 17 venues, as well as the International Broadcast Centre and Main Press Centre:
+The area of modern urban development comprised of numerous artificial islands will include 16 venues, as well as the International Broadcast Centre and Main Press Centre, which will be located at Tokyo Big Sight:

-The Ariake Arena is home for the volleyball competition.
-After the Games, it will be used as a large gymnasium that can host various indoor competitions and events.
-It will also host the national volleyball league matches and the many international competitions that Tokyo has hosted.
-The venue, owned by TMG, is part of the waterfront sports area identified in “Tokyo Vision 2020” to include the Ariake Tennis Park, Tokyo Tatsumi International Swimming Centre, and the Olympic Aquatics Centre.
+Ariake Arena is the home for volleyball.
+After the Games, it will be used as a large gymnasium that can host various indoor competitions and events, including national volleyball league matches.
+The venue, owned by Tokyo Metropolitan Government (TMG), is part of the waterfront sports area identified in “Tokyo Vision 2020” to include the Ariake Tennis Park, Tatsumi International Swimming Centre, and the Olympic Aquatics Centre.
 These venues will be enhanced in tandem with the development of the waterfront area.

-The Olympic Gymnastic Centre is a temporary facility planned as the site for gymnastics (artistic, rhythmic and trampoline) at the 2020 Games.
-The site, in the proximity of the Olympic and Paralympic Village and media centre, will have a capacity of 12,000 people.
+Ariake Gymnastic Centre is a temporary facility planned as the site for artistic gymnastics, rhythmic gymnastics and trampoline.
+The site, in the proximity of both the Olympic Village and the IBC/MPC, will have capacity for 12,000 people.
 Full training facilities are planned at this round-shaped waterfront stadium.
-The venue is close to Ariake Arena (Volleyball), Olympic BMX Course and Olympic Velodrome.
+The venue is close to Ariake Arena (volleyball), the Olympic BMX Course and Ariake Tennis Park.

 Ariake Tennis Park